 Welcome to Image Colorado.

-My adventures in photography from the edge of the map.
+Adventures in Colorado photography from the edge of the map.

 Gary's List of Top Ten Newbie Photographers Mistakes